bakkeby/dwm-flexipatch/README.md

    - [vanitygaps](https://github.com/bakkeby/patches/blob/master/dwm/dwm-vanitygaps-6.2.diff)
       - adds configurable gaps between windows differentiating between outer, inner, horizontal and vertical gaps

+   - viewhistory
+      - adds a tag change history that is longer than the default current and previous tag
+      - `MOD`+Tab (`view(0)`) can be pressed multiple times to go further back to earlier tag selections

    - [viewontag](https://dwm.suckless.org/patches/viewontag/)
       - follow a window to the tag it is being moved to